Fast Regression of the Tritium Breeding Ratio in Fusion Reactors: Introduction

 Surrogate models were developed to resolve computational limitations in the analysis of massive datasets by replacing a resource-expensive procedure with a much cheaper approximation \cite{Sondergaard2003}.
 They are especially useful in applications where numerous evaluations of an expensive procedure are required over the same or similar domains, e.g.~in the parameter optimisation of a theoretical model.
 The term ``metamodel'' proves especially meaningful in this case, when the surrogate model approximates a computational process which is itself a model for a (perhaps unknown) physical process~\cite{Myers2002}.
 There exists a spectrum between ``physical'' surrogates which are constructed with some contextual knowledge in hand, and ``empirical'' surrogates which are derived purely from samples of the underlying expensive model.

-In this work, we develop an empirical surrogate model for the tritium breeding ratio (TBR) in an inertial confinement fusion (ICF) reactor.
+In this work, we develop a family of empirical surrogate models for the tritium breeding ratio (TBR) in an inertial confinement fusion (ICF) reactor.
 The expensive model that our surrogate model approximates is a Monte Carlo (MC) neutronics simulation, Paramak~\cite{paramak}, which returns a prediction of the TBR for a given configuration of a spherical ICF reactor.
 Although more expensive 3D parametric models exist, we chose the Paramak simulation for its preferable speed in dataset generation in order to most fully demonstrate our methods.
+We quantify the success of several of our best-performing surrogate models by studying their accuracy and prediction time.
+We further propose an adaptive sampling algorithm (QASS) suitable for reducing the quantity of expensive samples needed to train our surrogate models.

-Paramak facilitates simulation via OpenMC neutronics workflow that is enclosed in a portable Docker container, which conveniently exposes an HTTP API using the Python~3 \texttt{flask} package.
-For the purposes of our work, we used this setup to simulate a point source with a Muir energy distribution \cite{openmcmuir}\footnotemark[1] around~\SI{14.06}{\mega\electronvolt} to approximate a Deuterium-Tritium (D-T) plasma neutron source.
-Illustrated in~\Fref{fig:model_diagram}, the simulated geometry was deliberately left adjustable, so that dependency of TBR on various parameters may be explored.
-Nuclear data for simulation was extracted from the following sources, in order of preference: Fendl 3.1d \cite{fendl31d}; Jeff 3.3 \cite{jeff33}; and ENDF 7.1 \cite{2011ii}.
-To maintain model-agnostic approach, variance reduction (VR) techniques were not used to accelerate the MC neutronics simulation~\cite{Kleijnen2013}.
+Paramak facilitates simulation via an OpenMC neutronics workflow that is enclosed in a portable Docker container, which conveniently exposes an HTTP API using the Python~3 \texttt{flask} package.
+Within this setup, we employ a Muir energy distribution \cite{openmcmuir}\footnotemark[1] around~\SI{14.06}{\mega\electronvolt} to approximate a Deuterium-Tritium (D-T) plasma neutron source.
+As illustrated in~\Fref{fig:model_diagram}, the simulated reactor geometry was made adjustable in order to study its influence on the TBR.
+Nuclear data for simulation were extracted from the following sources, in order of preference: FENDL 3.1d \cite{fendl31d}; JEFF 3.3 \cite{jeff33}; and ENDF/B-VII.1 \cite{2011ii}.
+To maintain a model-agnostic approach, variance reduction (VR) techniques were not used to accelerate the MC neutronics simulation~\cite{Kleijnen2013}.
 It should be noted that depending on application, VR may constitute a viable alternative to the presented work.

 For the remainder of~\Sref{sec:introduction}, we will define the TBR and further motivate our research.
-In~\Sref{sec:methodology} we will present our methodologies for the comparison testing of a wide variety of surrogate modelling techniques, as well as a novel adaptive sampling procedure suited to this application.
+In~\Sref{sec:methodology} we will present our methodologies for the comparison testing of a wide variety of surrogate modelling techniques, as well as defining an add-on adaptive sampling procedure QASS.
 After delivering the results of these approaches in~\Sref{sec:results}, we will give our final conclusions and recommendations in~\Sref{sec:conclusion}.